Call4Cloud | MMP-C | Autopilot | Device Preparation

 8. Waiting for the Quality Update status

-When looking at the official Microsoft documentation, they are telling us this: “The Device has been added to the policy in the service and validation that the device can be expedited has begun”
+When looking at the official Microsoft documentation, they tell us this: “The Device has been added to the policy in the service, and validation that the device can be expedited has begun.”

 So… it begins?